mapsme/api-ios/README.md

 In general it is possible to establish a one way or two way communication between MapsWithMe and your app.

-Please refer to the [sample application][linkSample] for a demo or see our [travel guide apps][linkTravelGuides] as an API integration example.
+Please check our [offline travel guide apps][linkTravelGuides] as an API integration example.

 ### Prerequisites